odin-lang/odin-lang.org/content/community/irc.md

 ---
-title: "Internet Relay Chat"
+title: "Internet Relay Chat (IRC)"
 linktitle: IRC
-summary: "Talk about Odin on the venerable IRC protocol at the [unofficial channel #odin on hackint.org](ircs://irc.hackint.org:6697/odin)."
+summary: "Odin's IRC Channels"
 weight: 2
 layout: blank
 ---

+Note: All IRC channels are community-maintained, not official.

+## IRC channel on hackint

 Talk about Odin on the venerable IRC protocol at the [unofficial channel #odin on hackint.org](ircs://irc.hackint.org:6697/odin).